ariaghora/anvil/README.md

 ## Notes on Memory Management

-This library uses `context.temp_allocator` for intermediate computations and uses the passed allocator argument for the function return values.
+This package uses `context.temp_allocator` for intermediate computations and uses the passed allocator argument for the function return values.
 If you're doing operations in a loop, just reset the temp allocator periodically: